What if a Parent Can’t Pay for Nursing Home Care?

 Isolation Can Make Parents More Dependent on Caregivers

-Becoming socially isolated is a factor that can worsen health problems.
-Decreased participation in activities outside of the home and interactions with others results in the world of elderly parents becoming smaller.
+Becoming socially isolated can worsen health problems.
+Decreased participation in activities outside of the home and interactions with others can shrink the social world of elderly parents.

 Isolation and loneliness can increase levels of depression and anxiety.
 You may notice that your parent’s emotions are up and down.
 They may be more negative or critical.